ethan-vanheerden/riveting/README.md

-# irving-ios
+# The Riveting Mobile Architecture

-iOS implementation of the Irving mobile architecture.
+The iOS implementation of the RIV mobile architecture.

+More details to be added 🔜